bwmcclai/Poseidon_UI/README.md

 `git status`

 ###### Execute Update Script
-This is do a git pull and install the updates.
+Do a git pull and install the updates.
+`sudo git pull`
 `cd Poseidon_UI/scripts`
-`bash update.sh`
+`bash reloadUI.sh`

 #####More Screenshots